Skip to main content

 If you want a second-plan mobility option before committing funds, compare practical relocation pathways in the Visa Cheatsheet for Digital Nomads.

-From the material here, the only minimum that is clearly supported is the real-estate route at USD 400,000.
-These excerpts do not confirm current thresholds for other routes, so avoid relying on recycled comparison tables.
+The only minimum that is clearly established is the real-estate route at USD 400,000.
+Current thresholds for other routes have not been confirmed, so avoid relying on recycled comparison tables.
 If you are choosing between routes, verify the exact amount for your route before moving funds.

 Treat timeline estimates as advisory, not guaranteed.
 One source says 4 to 6 months, while another says at least 8 months, so a conservative plan is safer.
 One law-firm source also says the in-person residence-permit and citizenship application steps can be completed within 2 weeks if the investor and spouse stay in Turkey for that window.